history-unibas/Postgresql-Project-Database/README.md

 | expressedDate | VARCHAR(50) | yes |  | Expressed date of the document |

 ### Project_Dossier
 Elements of the Project_Dossier table represent a dossier of HGB analogous to the elements in the entity StABS_Dossier.
-Currently, Project_Dossier contains attributes that are derived from attributes of StABS_Dossier.
+Only dossiers relevant to our project are mapped in this entity.
+This means dossiers that are referenced in the Project_Dossier entity.

 This entity is currently being further developed.